Cutaiar/obsidian-song-links/README.md

 ## Todo

-- lint/format all TS
-- Unauthorized link add flow
+- Unauthorized link opens Settings
 - Setting to add a custom or default tag with the song link for easy lookup